Dabaozi, Qinghai

-Dabaozi (大堡子镇) is a rural town in Chengbei District of Xining, Qinghai, China.
+Dabaozi (大堡子镇) is a town in Chengbei District of Xining, Qinghai, China.
 As of the 2017 census it has a population of 21,000 and an area of 45 km2.

 History

 After the establishment of the Communist State in 1949, Dabaozi was under the jurisdiction of Huangzhong County.
 In 1956 it came under the jurisdiction of Xining, capital of northwest China's Qinghai province.
 In 1958 it was renamed "Dongfeng People's Commune".
 In 1984 it was incorporated as a township.
 In 1986 it was upgraded to a town.

 Administrative division

 As of 2017, the town is divided into 13 villages and two communities: